 - Cave and Basin: Take Roam Transit Route 4 from downtown Banff, or a short walk from the river will also get you there.

 Walking Paths: The Banff townsite itself is incredibly walkable.
-There are many walking pathways on the main streets so exploring downtown Banff is easy!
-If you want to learn more about the town, join a guided walking tour.
+There are many walking pathways on the main streets, so exploring downtown Banff is easy!
+Join a guided walking tour if you want to learn more about the town.
 Banff Walk does tours of the town, food tours, and hiking tours!

 Where to Stay in Banff